finos/perspective/README.md

 ### From source

-You'll need [emscripten](https://github.com/kripken/emscripten) installed and resolveable on your PATH in order to build from source, for example via `emsdk_env.sh`:
+You'll need [emscripten](https://github.com/kripken/emscripten) installed and resolvable on your PATH in order to build from source, for example via `emsdk_env.sh`:

 ```bash
 source emsdk/emsdk_env.sh